 - Make your flows fun and inviting.
 It seems obvious, but remember, your audience needs to feel the excitement each day to keep them motivated.
 You can use a mix of GIF’s, images, or emojis to liven up your bot copy and create an exciting experience for people taking your SMS challenge.

-With ManyChat, it’s easy to set up and run SMS challenges.
+With ManyChat, it’s easy to set up and run your own challenge through SMS and improve list building in your business.
 You can create engaging flows that span across SMS, Messenger, and even email if you want to get a little crazy.